partially-applied/inspector/doc/guide.md

 **House Cleaning**

-If your validator function is going to be run *many* **many** times, a simple optimization win would be to move all your long debug messages to the upper scope, it helps when it comes to refracting :
+If your validator function is going to be run *many* **many** times, a simple optimization win would be to move all your long debug messages to the upper scope, it helps when it comes to code refactoring :

 ```livescript